gray-panda/grayrepo/2016_labyREnth/doc4_doc/README.md

 ![before](img/05.png)

 The value here is actually the hashed password that is protecting the files.
-Change the filed name to something else (e.g. "AAA") and save the file.
+Change the field name to something else (e.g. "AAA") and save the file.

 ![after](img/06.png)